 You have a right to request access to your Personal Information and to request a correction to it if you believe it is inaccurate.
 In the event that you believe that your Personal Information is not accurate or you wish access to your Personal Information, you may make a request using the contact information provided below.

-We endeavor to provide timely access to your Personal Information.
+We endeavour to provide timely access to your Personal Information.
 However, we may require you to verify your identity to our satisfaction prior to doing so.
 Further, there may be circumstances where access cannot be granted.
 For example, we will not grant access where doing so would lead to the disclosure of Personal Information of another individual and that individual refuses to provide consent to the disclosure, or where the information is subject to privilege or other legal restrictions.
 In such cases you will be notified of the reason why it is not possible to grant access to your Personal Information.

 - access Personal Information that you have already provided so that you can correct or update it, or request that it be deleted, or